Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Overview

 The gas-phase metallicity distributions presented in Fig.\,\ref{fig:coldgasZ_hist_peva} also reveal the presence of two star-formation branches during the episodic evolution.
-The top panels show the stacked mass-weighted total cold gas metallicity, $\log Z_{\rm cold}$, at SFR peaks (blue) and valleys (red) within $10R_{\mathrm{hsm}}$ and $2R_{\mathrm{hsm}}$.
-The darker and lighter shaded regions represent the distributions calculated for {\it star-forming} and cold {\it non-SF} gas, respectively.
-As can be seen, within $10R_{\mathrm{hsm}}$ the cold but {\it non-SF} gas contributes to the total cold gas budget with a higher fraction than {\it star-forming} gas, in particular (with a dominating fraction) at SFR valleys.
-Within $2R_{\mathrm{hsm}}$, {\it star-forming} gas dominates the total cold gas budget at SFR peaks while the cold {\it non-SF} gas contributes with a higher fraction at SFR valleys (which can also be seen in Fig.\,\ref{fig:Mgas_Zgas_single}).
-We note that at the valley moments, the cold gas reservoir has already started building up, prior to an enhanced star formation kicking off (see Fig.\,\ref{fig:gasZ_nearpeva_seperated}).
-In addition, the cold but {\it non-SF} gas in general exhibits a lower metallicity than the {\it star-forming} gas at both SFR peaks and valleys, which is a result of the combination of fresh gas replenishment first at the cold gas reservoir (i.e., {\it non-SF}) and feedback and chemical enrichment to the star-forming gas pool.
+The top panels show the stacked mass-weighted total cold gas metallicity, $\log Z_{\rm cold}$, at SFR peaks (blue) and valleys (red) within $10R_{\mathrm{hsm}}$ and $2R_{\mathrm{hsm}}$, respectively. dThe darker and lighter shaded regions represent the distributions calculated for {\it star-forming} and cold {\it non-SF} gas, respectively.
+As can be seen, within a radius of $10\,R_{\mathrm{hsm}}$ from the galaxy center, the cold but {\it non-SF} gas contributes a significantly higher fraction to the total cold gas budget than the {\it star-forming} gas does -- particularly at SFR valleys, where it dominates.
+Specifically, {\it non-SF} gas accounts for $51^{+20}_{-19}$\% and $77^{+12}_{-16}$\% of the total cold gas within $10\,R_{\mathrm{hsm}}$ at SFR peaks and valleys, respectively.
+Within $2\,R_{\mathrm{hsm}}$, {\it star-forming} gas dominates the total cold gas budget at SFR peaks, while the cold {\it non-SF} gas still contributes a substantial fraction at SFR valleys (which can also be seen in Fig.\,\ref{fig:Mgas_Zgas_single}).
+Specifically, {\it non-SF} gas accounts for $16^{+21}_{-10}$\% and $54^{+21}_{-30}$\% of the total cold gas within $2\, R_{\rm hsm}$ at SFR peaks and valleys, respectively.
+We note again that, in particular, at the valley moments, the cold {\it non-SF} gas reservoir has already started building up, prior to an enhanced star formation kicking off (see Fig.\,\ref{fig:gasZ_nearpeva_seperated}).
+In addition, the cold but {\it non-SF} gas in general exhibits a lower metallicity than the {\it star-forming} gas (although less so when evaluated within $2R_{\mathrm{hsm}}$ at SFR peaks), which is a result of the combination of fresh gas replenishment first at the cold {\it non-SF} gas reservoir as well as feedback and chemical enrichment to the {\it star-forming} gas pool.